cloudmesh/classes/docs/source/projects.rst

 .. warning::

-   These are non-trivial and involve a lot of complexity.
+   These are non-trivial project and involve substential work.
 Many students vastly underestimate the difficulty and the amount of time required.
+This is the reason why the project assignment is early on in the semester so you have ample time to propose and work on it.
+If you start the project 2 weeks before December (Note the early due data) We assume you may not finish.

 Common Requirements